 Click on OK.

-➤ Excel filters values between 50 and 100 exist in the Quantity column.
+➤ Excel filter values between 50 and 100 exist in the Quantity column.
 You can see Excel hides rows containing values not in between 50 and 100.

-Read More: How to Select a Range of Cells in Excel (9 Methods)
+Read More: Select All Cells with Data in Excel

 Method 4: Select Certain Value Cells Using Go to Special Feature in Excel